snowzach/doods/README.md

 The default model is downloaded from google: coco_ssd_mobilenet_v1_1.0_quant_2018_06_29

 ### Detectors
- * tflite - Tensorflow lite models - Supports Coral EdgeTPU
+ * tflite - Tensorflow lite models - Supports Coral EdgeTPU if hwAccel: true and appropriate model is used
  * tensorflow - Tensorflow

 ## Examples - Clients